-Compilation: Barbara Lusardi is leading efforts on a new Surficial Geologic Map of Minnesota.
+Compilation: Barbara Lusardi is leading efforts on a new Quaternary Geologic Map of Minnesota.
 This will be an update to the 1982 Geologic Map of Minnesota, Quaternary Geology, by H.C.
 Hobbs and J.E.
 Goebel.
 The work is largely funded by a 1:1 cost-sharing agreement with the Great Lakes Geologic Mapping Coalition of the USGS.
 This multi-year project is stitching together many maps created by the County Geologic Atlas program and other mapping programs, and also filling in areas not yet mapped at the more detailed scale.
-The map follows construction of statewide cross-sections that depict the vertical and horizontal distribution of Quaternary sediment.
+The map follows construction of pilot statewide cross-sections that depict the vertical and horizontal distribution of Quaternary sediment.
+At present, subsurface Quaternary geology is being mapped on a statewide basis as cross-sections at a 5-km spacing - this activity is in the second of a five-year program.

 Databases: MGS manages several important geoscience databases that support our mapping, and activity by others across the state.
 The largest and most commonly used is County Well Index, which includes records for more than 500,000 wells, of which about 60% have accurate digital locations.
-We interpret the driller's description of the materials encountered in drilling, and assign rock types and formation names.
+We interpret the driller's description of the materials encountered in drilling and assign rock types and formation names.
 Our co-manager of this database, the Minnesota Department of Health, has contracted with MGS to add additional data from historical records.
-Last year, Julia Steenberg and Andrew Retzler worked on the 2nd of two projects to improve the usability of borehole geophysical and video data.
-They inventoried and digitally converted analog natural gamma logs, and then inventoried and updated the infrastructure for the multi-parameter, caliper, EMflowmeter and borehole video logs.
-Research: MGS undertakes research that is needed to optimize our mapping, such as enhanced hydrogeological characterization of sediment and rock strata.
-Tony Runkel, for example, is leading an effort to use new techniques of borehole• testing and rock fracture mapping in the Twin Cities to improve understanding of groundwater flow through fractured rock, in order to better support groundwater management.
+Two years ago, Julia Steenberg and Andrew Retzler worked on the 2nd of two projects to improve the usability of borehole geophysical and video data.
+They inventoried and digitally converted analog natural gamma logs, and then inventoried and updated the infrastructure for the multiparameter, caliper, EM-flowmeter and borehole video logs.

+Research: A significant development this year has been a very successful implementation of till geochemical methods in stratigraphic characterization of till.
+In addition, MGS undertakes much research that is needed to optimize our mapping, such as enhanced hydrogeological characterization of sediment and rock strata.
+Tony Runkel, for example, is leading an effort to use new techniques of borehole testing and rock fracture mapping in the Twin Cities to improve understanding of groundwater flow through fractured rock, in order to better support groundwater management.
 The project is focusing on the Platteville Formation, a fractured limestone, which is one of the most heavily contaminated rock strata in the state.
 It also yields large springs that discharge to the Mississippi River, such as Camp Coldwater spring, and it is the foundation for much urban infrastructure.
 Pressure and temperature measurements collected from wells provide information on water flow through fractures, and when evaluated in the context of nearby fracture mapping at rock exposures, are allowing linkage of hydraulic properties to rock properties, thus providing a better understanding of fracture flow.
-Application of the results will improve the efficiency and • effectiveness of remediation and monitoring at contaminated sites across the Twin Cities.
+Application of the results will improve the efficiency and effectiveness of remediation and monitoring at contaminated sites across the Twin Cities.
 The results will also be applicable to water management at construction sites, and to modeling groundwater-surface water interaction in areas such as the Minnehaha Creek Watershed.